HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 Calls to action: Does the design effectively persuade or direct customers to make a decision and provides them with information to contact you, sign up, place an order, or commit to a contract with your company?
 Does it do anything to facilitate or make the process easier?

-Clean, effective, and good "flow": Is there a good balance of the written content, graphics, and photos that "guide" your eye through the design?
+Clean, effective, and good "flow": Is there a good balance of the written content, graphics, and photos that "guides" your eye through the design?
 Are there just the right amount of elements and colors without looking too busy or cluttered?
 Are there trapped areas of "white space?"

 Column widths: Are the columns set to a width so your eye doesn't have far to travel back to the left to start the next line, facilitating easier reading of the content?